atreyasha/mv-temporal-rgan/src/README.md

                         (default: None)
 ```

 This script requires a log directory or `--log-dir` as an input.
 It creates a subfolder `vis` in the log directory and places visualizations there.
-Specifically, this will create resulting loss evolution graphs and a gif with an optional progress bar showing how constant noise vector image generations evolved with training epochs.
+Specifically, this will create resulting loss evolution graphs and optionally a gif with a (optional) progress bar showing how constant noise vector image generations evolved with training epochs.

 An example of running this script is as follows: